craigprotzel/explorablestories/Schedule/README.md

 	* [Nicky Case - Simulation Tool](http://ncase.me/simulating/)
 * **Homework**
 	* READ Chris Crawford Ch.3 “Interactive Storytelling”
-	* WATCH Bret Victor’s [“Media for Thinking the Unthinkable”](http://worrydream.com/MediaForThinkingTheUnthinkable/) (40 mins)
 	* CREATE a web-based "outline" for Project #2.
-Please post it on its own page by 9PM on Sunday the 14th.
+Please post it on its own Project #2 page by 9PM on Sunday the 14th.
-	* WRITE 3 Feedback Questions for the class and add them as a blog post.
+	* WRITE 3 "Feedback Questions" for the class and add them as a blog post.
 	* BONUS (NOT REQUIRED) - [Khan Academy "Intro to JS Drawing & Animation"](https://www.khanacademy.org/computing/computer-programming/programming)

 ### Class 9 (Mon 01/15) - Making A Game